utdata/csvkit-nicar/README.md

 `/Users/username/`

-This command is useful because it can get confusing about where you are on the computer.
+This command is useful because it can get confusing about where you are on the computer when using Terminal.
 Each of those "/" designates a folder, and they are the same ones that you normally browse through on your computer.

 ### cd - change directory

 Now we are going to change our working directory to where we need to be.

-Because this is being written before the computers were built for the conference, the instructor will correct this for you in class.
-But let's pretend we know where we are going.
+Because this is being written before the computers were built for the conference, we might need to make some adjustments in class.

+Before we do this, let me tell you about tab completion.
+When in the terminal, you often don't have to type in entire names of files or folders.
+You can type the beginning of a file name, then hit "tab" to complete the rest.
+It saves you a lot of typing (and mistyping), especially when you have long directory names.
+We'll do this now:

 Type this into your terminal:

+`$ cd ~/Desk` and then hit tab on your keyboard.
+It should complete to:

-`$ cd ~/Desktop/csvkit-nicar2018/`
+`$ cd ~/Desktop`

 The "~" takes you to the home directory of the logged in user.
-Then then we move into the /Desktop/ folder, then the "csvkit-nicar2018" folder.
-This is the same as if you went to your Desktop and then double-clicked on the "csvkit-nicar2018" folder.
+Then when we typed in `Desk` and hit tab, it completed the name of the only folder that matched the word, `Desktop`.

+But, wait; there's more: Continue by adding `hand` to the end and then tab:

+`$ cd ~/Desktop/hands-on`

+And finally add `rest_` (I'm not sure yet) and hit tab.

+`$ cd ~/Desktop/hands-on/rest_of_path`

+Then hit return.

-What we've done instead is to "change directory" to go inside this folder in your terminal.
+What we've done is "change directory" to go inside this folder in your terminal.
 This is where we'll work for remainder of the class.

+This is the command-line version of going to your Desktop, double-clicking on the "hands-on" folder, then again on the "rest_of_path" folder.

-Now, let's make sure you really where you should be.
-Type in `$ pwd` command and you should get the path back at you.:
+Now, let's make sure you really are where you should be.
+Type in `$ pwd` command and you should get the path back at you:

 ```
 $ pwd
-/Users/user_name/Desktop/csvkit-nicar2018/
+/Users/Username/Desktop/hands-on/rest_of_path/
 ```

 ### ls - list